 We all have challenging days.
 As much as we might hate to admit it, we have all had this effect on coworkers at one time or another.

 We’ve all experienced that one individual in the office who rants about the traffic on the way to work, the slow elevator, or the lack of parking.
 Whether they realize it or not, they're pushing their negative feelings onto everyone else.
 They're negatively affecting the entire workspace.
 This behaviour demonstrates just how contagious people’s emotions can be.
 This phenomenon is known as “emotional contagion."

 Understanding the impact emotional contagion can have on others is so important.
 Our emotions are a major driver of our behaviour.
 They're also hard-wired, so we react before we have a chance to respond.

 The key is becoming aware of how your emotions drive your behaviour!
-This self-awareness is a useful tool for improving nearly every aspect of your life.
-It's something I really like to focus on because I see time and time again just how powerful it can be.
+This self-awareness skill is a useful tool for improving nearly every aspect of your life.
+I really like to focus on it because I see time and time again just how powerful it can be.

 And keep in mind emotional contagion isn't always a bad thing!
 When the shared emotion is positive, it can be beneficial.
 But when it is negative, it can become a problem.
 We only want to catch good moods, but bad moods sure like to intrude.
 That's why it’s crucial to arm yourself with techniques to prevent emotional contagion from impacting you.

 I also talk more about emotional contagion in this post if you'd like to explore this topic further.

 Without a doubt, managing your emotions will make you more successful.
 In fact, checking your emotions and asking why you feel the way you do or what made you react to a situation is essential to healthy self-management.